NablaZeroLabs/mxd/README.md

 **Pull Request Guidelines**

-Pull Request Guidelines

-1. Submit for Review -- Open a Pull Request (PR) for all changes.
+1. *Submit for Review* &mdash; a Pull Request (PR) for all changes.
 Always await code review before merging, even if you have merge permissions.

-2. Keep it Small -- Small PRs are easier to review and fix.
+2. *Keep it Small* &mdash; PRs are easier to review and fix.
 It's better to send 20 small PRs than a single large one likely to be rejected for minor issues.

-3. Provide Context -- Add a brief explanation in the PR comments: the problem you're solving and why you chose your approach.
+3. *Provide Context* &mdash; a brief explanation in the PR comments: the problem you're solving and why you chose your approach.
 This documents our collective reasoning.

-4. Iterate Incrementally -- Submit the first working version or a sensible placeholder.
+4. *Iterate Incrementally* &mdash; the first working version or a sensible placeholder.
 Don’t aim for perfection—small, iterative changes are ideal.

-5. Test Everything -- Include unit tests.
+5. *Test Everything* &mdash; unit tests.
 For placeholders, add failing tests as reminders for implementation.
 Tests highlight gaps and ensure coverage.

-6. Communicate -- When stuck or unsure, start a discussion (via Issues, with appropriate labels).
+6. *Communicate* &mdash; stuck or unsure, start a discussion (via Issues, with appropriate labels).
 Collaboration solves problems faster and helps others facing similar challenges.

-7. Favor Simplicity -- Prioritize obvious, straightforward solutions over clever or overly elegant ones.
+7. *Favor Simplicity* &mdash; obvious, straightforward solutions over clever or overly elegant ones.
 Simple code is easier to improve and maintain.

-8. Minimal Comments -- Write self-explanatory code with clear names and logical flow.
+8. *Minimal Comments* &mdash; self-explanatory code with clear names and logical flow.
 Document non-obvious logic and rationale thoroughly, but avoid over-commenting.